chuckha/silks/README.md

 `create` -> Generates create table statements
 `add` -> Adds a new field to the specified go struct and a new column to the associated table.
+`rename` -> Renames an existing field on a model to a new name.